Marketing for freelancers is the art of attracting clients to do business with you.

 Some of them might be interested in you already and you can offer to suggest ideas for their business.

 If not, no problem.
-The insights you’ll get from the call will be so beneficial for your freelance business because people don’t hate ads and promotions — they hate irrelevant promotions.
+The insights you’ll get from the call will be so beneficial for your freelance business because people don’t hate ads, promotions or pitches — they hate irrelevant pitches.

 Imagine a lady walking by a store window seeing her dream shoes on sale.
 You know she is going to go try them on.